AWS Firewall Manager – Centralized Security Policies

 • Accounts can be organized in a hierarchical, tree-like structure with a root at the top and organizational units nested under the root.

-• Master or Management account
+• Management account (formerly Master account)

 • Primary account which creates the organization